SKYDOG ATI LLC

 The "Fight or Flight" Response Explained

 The fight or flight response is an automatic, instinctual reaction to a perceived threat.
 In a lost dog, the unfamiliar environment, lack of a familiar pack (their human family), and potential dangers trigger a surge of stress hormones, primarily adrenaline and cortisol.
 This hormonal cascade prepares the dog's body for immediate, decisive action to preserve its life.
+It doesn't take long to reach this state.
+Definately after the first night alone will trigger this mode.

 Key characteristics of a lost dog in fight or flight mode include: